by C.E. Swift *(2/21)

 - Red stele, black root rot, powdery mildew, botrytis fruit rot, leaf spot, and leaf scorch are the most important strawberry diseases in Colorado.

-- The best way to prevent strawberry diseases is to use disease-resistant, disease-free certified plants, proper soil preparation, a rotation period of three to five years when strawberry plants are not grown in the area, and proper irrigation.
+- The best way to prevent strawberry diseases is selecting certified disease-free and disease-resistant varieties, proper soil preparation, a rotation period of three to five years when strawberry plants are not grown in the area, and proper irrigation.

 Strawberry plants are most susceptible to disease-causing organisms when stressed.
-Stress results from planting in clay or high salt soil, incorrect planting depth, too much or too little water, too much shade, winter drying and frost heaving.
+Stress results from planting in clay or high salt soil, incorrect planting depth, too much or too little water, too much heat, reflective heat, too much shade, winter drying, and frost heaving.

 Red Stele Root Rot